fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 **Deliverables:**

 - Enhanced dataset with additional diversity metrics.
-- An interactive before-and-after comparison visualization of the metadata.
+- Visualization of the before-and-after comparison of the metadata.
-- A report on the implications of the enhanced metadata for character representation.
+- Main takeaways on the implications of the enhanced metadata for character representation.

 ### Analyzing Inclusivity and Marketability